 As parents, we make sure our kids are safe before we send them off to school; as business owners, we make sure our systems are constantly secure and running smoothly.
 CMIT Solutions understands this need—see our flagship products like CMIT Marathon, CMIT Guardian, and CMIT Anywhere, which all ensure that small and medium-sized businesses can focus on actually running and growing their companies rather than stressing about technology.
-So shouldn’t we make sure all devices, whether used for personal or business purposes and whether ours or those of are kids’, are equally secure?
+So shouldn’t we make sure all devices, whether used for personal or business purposes and whether ours or those of our kids’, are equally secure?

-Check existing policies before buying gadget insurance—and then stock up on accessories.
-Computer, tablet, and smartphone insurance is always an upsell, whether you purchase your device in person or online.
+2) Check existing policies before buying gadget insurance—and then stock up on accessories.
+Computer, tablet, and smartphone insurance are always an upsell, whether you purchase your device in person or online.
 However, you should check your homeowner’s or renter’s insurance policy first—many cover electronics at a much higher level than supplemental coverage, even if a piece of equipment is being used by a child who’s away at college.
 Instead, splurge on protective sleeves or cases, which can prevent most accidents, and then explore essential accessories.
 A wireless keyboard and mouse, for instance, can make tablet use exponentially more efficient.

-Use technology to set up an integrative organizational system.
+3) Use technology to set up an integrative organizational system.
 Popular programs such as Microsoft Outlook offer infinite organizational options—and not just in the workplace, but also at home.
 From synchronized calendars to shared contacts to systematized to-do lists to available-anywhere email accounts, Outlook’s powerful infrastructure will ensure you don’t miss a business appointment, a soccer practice, or a scheduled chat with your college-age kid again.

-If you have young children at home, utilize parental controls.
-Whether your tech-loving kid is a tot or a teen, exerting sensible control over their web activity should be Parenting Tech Tip #1.
+4) If you have young children at home, utilize parental controls.
+Whether your tech-loving kid is a tot or a teen, exerting sensible control over their web activity should be parenting tech tip number one.
 All popular Internet browsers, including Internet Explorer, Safari, Firefox, and Chrome, offer security safeguard options and content filters that limit or prevent foul language, violence, sex, and nudity.
 Alternatively, you can install remote management content cops like Net Nanny that function like a downsized version of CMIT Marathon insist that your children use only parent-approved browsers and apps like KidZui, Zoodles, and BuddyBrowser; or even steer them toward kid-friendly social media networks like Webkinz, ClubPenguin, and GromSocial.